-Hurray spring has finally sprung, (let’s hope today’s deluge is a temporary glitch) and there are many reasons to be cheerful.
+Hurray spring has finally sprung, and there are many reasons to be cheerful.
 But which spring plants cheered you up the most?
 Here’s our top 10:

 1 Honesty (Lunaria annua– although it is actually a biennial) I have finally managed to spread this simple soul into various nooks and crannies around my garden whilst keeping the upmarket ‘Chedglow’ and ‘Corfu blue’ varieties away from the native riff raff to prevent interbreeding.